ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-overview.md

 The source and destination sites are paired together for HCX operations.
 An HCX Connector cannot be paired with another HCX Connector.

-In both the source and destination environments, HCX is deployed to the management zone, next to each site's vCenter Server, which provides a single plane (HCX Manager) for administering VMware HCX.
+In both the source and destination environments, HCX is deployed to the management zone, next to each site's VCSA, which provides a single plane (HCX Manager) for administering VMware HCX.
 This HCX Manager provides a framework for deploying HCX service VMs across both the source and destination sites.
 VMware HCX administrators are authenticated, and each task authorized through the existing vSphere SSO identity sources.
-VMware HCX mobility, extension, protection actions can be initiated from the HCX User Interface or from within the vCenter Server Navigator screen's menus.
+VMware HCX mobility, extension, protection actions can be initiated from the HCX User Interface or from within the VCSA Navigator screen's menus.

 ### HCX-IX Interconnect Appliance (HCX-IX)
 {: #hcx-archi-overview-comp-hcx-ix}